Integrations: DAM & WordPress

 Embed codes technically are not integrations, but are a DAM/Wordpress connection that can provide a lot of value to your website.
 Using an embed code means that instead of downloading and uploading a file, or retrieving an asset from your DAM via integration, you embed it from the DAM.

 The benefits are numerous.
 First, when you use an embed code from your DAM system on your website and then update the asset in the DAM, it will automatically be updated on the external site.
 Additionally, a good DAM system should provide you with insights or analytics on the assets you embed.
 Insights provide a vast amount of helpful information for your assets such as:

 - Where your assets are being published or used

 - How your assets are performing – how many downloads a whitepaper received or how many views your video received

 These insights can help in a number of ways.
 If you know where your assets are being published this is helpful for knowing whether or not it’s appropriate or legal for users to be publishing these assets in these locations.
 Additionally, knowing other places where your assets are published can help you link to other sources within the blog post or web page you’re creating.

 Furthermore, if you can view information about how your assets are performing this can help you be sure that you are creating the right kind of content.
 And if you aren’t, it can help with the planning of future content that can be better suited for your audience.

 If you are using WordPress and a DAM system, an integration between the two is a must.
 If you want to find out more about integrations, read this article.
+You can also see a comprehensive list of all the types of DAM integrations here.
 And just remember: a DAM solution isn’t just a place to manage your images, videos, and creative files, it’s a central part of your digital ecosystem.
 Make sure your DAM works for you!